abdelrahman0w/anghami-cli/README.md

 ## Description

-A CLI for **Anghami** platform. **Anghami** is the first legal <u>music streaming platform</u> and digital distribution company in the Arab world, providing unlimited Arabic and international music to stream and download for offline mode.
+A CLI for **Anghami** platform. **Anghami** is the first legal *music streaming platform* and digital distribution company in the Arab world, providing unlimited Arabic and international music to stream and download for offline mode.

 ## Installation